MLOps: Model management, deployment, lineage, and monitoring with Azure Machine Learning

-To deploy the model as a web service, you must provide the following items:
+To deploy the model to an endpoint, you must provide the following items:

 - The model or ensemble of models.

 - Dependencies required to use the model.
-For example, a script that accepts requests and invokes the model, conda dependencies, etc.
+Examples are a script that accepts requests and invokes the model and conda dependencies.

 - Deployment configuration that describes how and where to deploy the model.

 When deploying to an online endpoint, you can use controlled rollout to enable the following scenarios:

 - Create multiple versions of an endpoint for a deployment

 - Perform A/B testing by routing traffic to different deployments within the endpoint.

 - Switch between endpoint deployments by updating the traffic percentage in endpoint configuration.

 For more information, see Controlled rollout of machine learning models.